s6577t/eventify/README.markdown

     object.onThat().emit(123, 'some text', ['some', 'things']);

 * arguments are passed on to each listener
 * returns true if the event is emitted.
-The event may be throttled, or could be a queue in which case the event will not be emitted (see below).
+The event may be throttled, or could be a one time event in which case the event will not be emitted (see below).

 This syntax is preferred over the jQuery style `object.onThat(123, 'some text', ['some', 'things']);` because the intent of the statement is explicit.